phistep/time-t-able/README.md

 	define('SQL_HOST', <SQL Host>);
 	?>

 Then you have to set up your Database.
-You need at least this one table:
+Perform following SQL commands:

 	CREATE TABLE IF NOT EXISTS `time-t-able_users` (
 	  `ID` int(11) NOT NULL AUTO_INCREMENT,